|My Favourite Planet > English > Europe > Greece > Macedonia > |

 |To / from Eleftheroupoli|

-Eleftheroupoli (Ελευθερούπολη, Freedom City) is a farming and market town 17 km northwest of Kavala, at the foot of Mount Pangaeion, which has old houses and tobacco warehouses, as well as a wax museum (see page 5: Activities and sightseeing in Kavala).
-It is also a good base for trekking up Mount Pangaeion.
+Eleftheroupoli (Ελευθερούπολη, Freedom City) is a farming and market town 17 km northwest of Kavala, at the foot of Mount Pangaion, which has old houses and tobacco warehouses, as well as a wax museum (see page 5: Activities and sightseeing in Kavala).
+It is also a good base for trekking up Mount Pangaion.

 Journey time 25 minutes.